 Must be in the home to care for an adult relative with a severe and chronic medical condition.

+An exemption from participation may not always be appropriate.
 Defer participants who have health or family issues that temporarily interfere with their ability to work (instead of exempt) from job search and other WorkFirst activities.
 See WFHB 6.3, Deferrals, for more information.

 Documentation to support an exemption may come from a variety of sources based on the participant's situation.
 Medical documentation must be adequate to identify the severity and duration of the disability.
 Exemptions can't be approved without the appropriate documentation.